 A procedure for amending the bylaws needs to go here as well.
 The Act says directors can amend the bylaws by ordinary resolution if it is confirmed by the members at a members’ meeting.
 Written notice of a bylaw amendment should be sent to members along with the notice of the meeting.
 In general though, you have two choices: follow the procedure set out by the Act or restrict the ability of the co-op’s board to alter the bylaws.

-In this section you should create bylaws that regulate the co-op’s board of directors, their election, meetings, and responsibilities.
+While you’re writing co-op bylaws in Manitoba, this section you should create bylaws that regulate the co-op’s board of directors, their election, meetings, and responsibilities.
 Consider some of these basic provisions:

 You should include provisions outlining the qualifications of directors.
 The Act requires the following: